Home Inspections and Ground Fault Circuit Interrupters (GFCI)

 One of the most important aspects of being a home inspector is detecting safety hazards.
 Unsafe electrical practices are one of the most common safety hazards home inspectors will come across.
 As home inspectors, we NEVER cite code, but being aware of current building codes/practices will make you a much better home inspector.

 One area of the electrical inspection in particular is Ground Fault Circuit Interrupters (GFCI).
 Depending on which state you live in or which inspection association’s standards of practice you are following, the majority of them address GFCI.
-For example the NAHI SOP states “the inspector has to verify the operation of GFCI if present”.
 It also says the inspection is not required to include information from any source concerning past or present violations of codes.

 First, how does a GFCI work?
 The GFCI has a sensor inside that detects changes in current to the appliance that is connected to it (such as a toaster or blow dryer) by comparing the current flow TO the appliance and the current flow FROM the appliance.
 If there is a potentially dangerous drop off in the current, then the GFCI turns off all power by tripping a relay within it in less than one second.
 If a GFCI turns off your appliance, then you will have to press the reset button.
 A GFCI has two buttons: a test button and a reset button.
 If a GFCI turns off your appliance, then you will have to press the reset button.
 On a home inspection you should be testing each GFCI for proper operation with a GFCI 3 –prong tester.
 If installed properly, a GFCI can save the homeowners’ life.